aL3891/RioSharp/README.md

 This was inspired (and based on) by the work Ben Adams did over at the asp.net 5 benchmarking repo allthough significant changes have now been made.
 I wanted to create something similar to the .net socket classes while still retaining the perf of rio.

+## Installation
+Riosharp is on nuget:

+    Install-Package RioSharp -Pre

 ## Features
 Tcp and udp support
 Listening for incomming connections